All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I stay on tirzepatide 5 mg long-term?

 Yes.
 The 5 mg dose is an approved maintenance dose that produces an average of 15% weight loss.
 Many patients achieve excellent results at this level with minimal side effects.
-Your provider may recommend a higher dose if your progress stalls or if your weight loss goals require more aggressive treatment, but there is no requirement to increase.
+Your provider may recommend a higher dose if your progress stalls or if your weight loss goals require more aggressive treatment, but there's no requirement to increase.

 Is there a difference between 10 mg and 15 mg worth the extra side effects?